-Note: linear or polynomial combinations of periodic components (see 4.14) may become meaningless when components cross the periodic boundary.
+Note: using linear/polynomial combinations of periodic components (see 4.15), or other custom or scripted function may invalidate the periodicity.
 Use such combinations carefully: estimate the range of possible values of each component in a given simulation, and make use of wrapAround to limit this problem whenever possible.

-4.13 Non-scalar components
+4.14 Non-scalar components